Protecting Sonoran Desert National Monument from Irresponsible Shooting

 The Bureau of Land Management evaluated whether or not to authorize recreational target shooting in the monument, determining that 100% of the monument was unsuitable for recreational target shooting.
 For yet to be fully understood reasons (the decision was made in September 2012 during the election and intense pressure from NRA), when issuing the new management plan for the Monument, BLM went counter to its recommendations and opened the whole monument to recreational target shooting.
 We sued and won, forcing BLM to reevaluate its decision to allow shooting everywhere in the monument.

 Unfortunately, BLM decided to protect only 10% of the monument, leaving 90% open to recreational shooters, who have irresponsibly damaged centuries-old saguaro cacti and irreplaceable petroglyphs.
-That’s not good enough, and we’re returning to court to force BLM to honor its analysis showing that shooting is inappropriate on this delicate landscape.
+That’s not good enough, and we returned to court to force BLM to honor its analysis showing that shooting is inappropriate on this delicate landscape.
 In 2022, we secured a legal agreement forcing the agency to consider protecting: